JakubMelka/jakubmelka.github.io/index.md

 ## Installation

-MSI installer is provided for MS Windows.
-A zip archive containing all the files is also available to be able to run the program without installation.
-For Linux, no installer or package is provided.
-However, this can be built by yourself (see build information above).
+MSI installer is readily provided for MS Windows users, complete with a zip archive containing all the necessary files for those who prefer to run the program without installation.
+Exciting news for Linux users - a deb package is now available, bringing you a seamless installation experience.
+See build information above if you wish to build the package yourself.
+Dive into the world of PDF4QT today, and transform your PDF interactions like never before.

 {% include button.html text="Install PDF4QT" link="https://github.com/JakubMelka/PDF4QT/releases" color="#6cbd45" %}